strautvetter/badgr-ui/README.md

 All files in `dist` constitute the build artifact.

+## Deployment

+To get the image on the prod server, simply update the `release` branch and push it to github.
+The rest should happen automatically (thanks to github actions and watchtower keeping the deployed image up to date).

 ## Commit Message Convention

 We follow the [angular commit message convention](https://github.com/angular/angular/blob/68a6a07/CONTRIBUTING.md#commit) in this project to maintain a clean and organized commit history.
 Use `npx cz` instead of `git commit` to commit via the interactive prompt.